reasonml-old/reason-react/documentation.md

   let jsPropsToReasonProps = Some (fun jsProps => {message: jsProps##message, count: Js.Null_undefined.to_opt jsProps##count});
   ```

-On the JS side, you'd need to require your component like so:
+On the JS side, you can require your component like so:

 ```js
 var ReasonComponent = require('reasonComponent').comp;